CHOIR: A Chatbot-mediated Organizational Memory Leveraging Communication in University Research Labs: : Chat-based Helper for Organizational Intelligence Repository

-This feature implements \textbf{DG1} by simplifying the document update process and automating many of the steps involved: (1) recommending where an update is needed, (2) proposing updated content and checking for conflicts with existing material, and (3) committing the changes at the point where new knowledge becomes available.
-In this way, managers can update documents directly within the flow of communication in Slack, without switching tools.
-While \sys{} automates much of the update process, it also preserves flexibility and managerial autonomy by allowing managers to edit the proposed content or make changes directly on GitHub.
-For example, if an update requires more than adding or revising text—such as changing headings or reorganizing the structure—\sys{} provides hyperlinks that open the file editor directly (``here'' in \greencirclewrap{D} in \autoref{fig:ui_update}).
-Overall, this AI-assisted update feature enables managers to keep documents up to date with minimal effort while retaining full control over what becomes part of the organizational memory.
+This feature implements \textbf{DG1} by automating key steps: recommending where updates are needed, proposing content, and committing changes.
+Managers can update documents directly in Slack without switching tools. \sys{} preserves managerial autonomy by allowing edits to proposed content or, for more complex tasks such as changing headings or reorganizing structure, enabling direct changes on GitHub via provided hyperlinks (``here'' in \greencirclewrap{D} in \autoref{fig:ui_update}).